Canberra: Sport

 In addition to local sporting leagues, Canberra has a number of sporting teams that compete in national and international competitions.
-The best known teams are the Canberra Raiders and the Brumbies who play rugby league and rugby union respectively; both have been champions of their leagues.
-Both teams play their home games at Canberra Stadium, which is the city's largest stadium and was used to hold group matches in soccer for the 2000 Summer Olympics and in rugby union for the 2003 Rugby World Cup.
+The best known teams are the Canberra Raiders and the ACT Brumbies who play rugby league and rugby union respectively; both have been champions of their leagues.
+Both teams play their home games at Canberra Stadium, which is the city's largest stadium and was used to hold group matches in football for the 2000 Summer Olympics and in rugby union for the 2003 Rugby World Cup.

+Canberra United represents the city in the A-League Women (formerly the W-League), the national women's soccer league and were champions in the 2011–12 season.
+A men's team is set to join the A-League Men in the 2026–27 season.

 The city also has a successful basketball team, the Canberra Capitals, which has won seven out of the last eleven national women's basketball titles.
-Canberra United FC represents the city in the A-League Women (formerly the W-League), the national women's association football league, and were champions in the 2011–12 season.

 The Canberra Vikings represent the city in the National Rugby Championship and finished second in the 2015 season.

 There are also teams that participate in national competitions in netball, field hockey, ice hockey, cricket and baseball.

 The historic Prime Minister's XI cricket match is played at Manuka Oval annually.
 Other significant annual sporting events include the Canberra Marathon and the City of Canberra Half Ironman Triathlon.

-Canberra has been bidding for an Australian Football League club since 1981 when Australian rules football in the Australian Capital Territory was more popular.
+Canberra has been bidding for an Australian Football League club since 1981 when Australian rules in the Australian Capital Territory was more popular.
 While the league has knocked back numerous proposals, according to the AFL Canberra belongs to the Greater Western Sydney Giants who play three home games at Manuka Oval each season.